miguelcast/cra-init-dashboard/README.md

       '/', // (string) URL to navigate (previously configured in the routes ) 'Home', // (string) Title
-      'home', // (string) Icon name from https://feathericons.com/ GUEST // (string "logged" or "guest") which is the same as the paragraph above about to routes ),
+      'home', // (string) Icon name from https://feathericons.com/ GUEST // (string "logged" or "guest") The same as explained in the paragraph above ),
   ],
   header: [